Farof/Check/Readme.md

 # Check

-Check is an easy to use, easy to customize, validation micro-framework for javascript
+Check is a lightweight easy to use, easy to customize, validation micro-framework for javascript

 ## Quick how-to